antgouri/AutomatedWhatsApp-python/README.md

 2. reading contact numbers from a text file and send them messages.
 3. attaching media like images, pdf files etc

-The code is written in Python and makes use of selenium for automation.
+The code is written in Python using PyWhatKit and makes use of selenium for automation

 Pre-requisites: Web WhatsApp must be open - the code will scan the QR code the first time.

-The requirements.txt file is created and can be used with the command: pip install -r requirements.txt
+The requirements.txt file is created and put up in the repo and can be used with the command: pip install -r requirements.txt

 for installing all the dependent packages.